MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/sql-monitoring.md

 In order for monitoring data to be collected on an Azure Arc-enabled SQL Server, the following conditions must be met:

 * The version of Azure Extension for SQL Server (WindowsAgent.SqlServer) is "1.1.2496" or later
-* Azure Arc-enabled SQL Servers must be running on Windows operating system
+* Azure Arc-enabled SQL Servers is running on Windows operating system
-* Azure Arc-enabled SQL Servers must be a Standard or Enterprise (Core) Edition
+* Azure Arc-enabled SQL Servers is a Standard or Enterprise (Core) Edition
-* The license type on the Azure Arc-enabled SQL Server must be set to "License with Software Assurance" or "Pay-as-you-go"
+* The license type on the Azure Arc-enabled SQL Server is set to "License with Software Assurance" or "Pay-as-you-go"
-* The SQL Server built-in login NT AUTHORITY\SYSTEM must be the member of SQL Server sysadmin server role
+* The SQL Server built-in login NT AUTHORITY\SYSTEM is the member of SQL Server sysadmin server role

 ## Collected data